Percy Bysshe Shelley: Marriage to Harriet Westbrook

 Meanwhile, Shelley had met his father's patron, Charles Howard, 11th Duke of Norfolk, who helped secure the reinstatement of Shelley's allowance.
 With Harriet's allowance also restored, Shelley now had the funds for his Irish venture.
 Their departure for Ireland was precipitated by increasing hostility towards the Shelley household from their landlord and neighbours who were alarmed by Shelley's scientific experiments, pistol shooting and radical political views.
 As tension mounted, Shelley claimed he had been attacked in his home by ruffians, an event which might have been real or a delusional episode triggered by stress.
 This was the first of a series of episodes in subsequent years where Shelley claimed to have been attacked by strangers during periods of personal crisis.

 Early in 1812, Shelley wrote, published and with Harriet personally distributed in Dublin two political tracts: An Address, to the Irish People; and Proposals for an Association of Philanthropists.
 He also delivered a speech at a meeting of Daniel O'Connell's Catholic Committee.
 In these he called for Catholic emancipation, repeal of the Acts of Union, and an end to the oppression of the Irish poor while cautioning against a resort to violence.
 Reports of Shelley's subversive activities were sent to the Home Secretary.

 Returning from Ireland, the Shelley household travelled to Wales, then to the small coastal village of Lynmouth in Devon.
 Here they were joined by Hitchener, and again came under government surveillance for distributing subversive literature.
 After several months, Hitchener had a falling out with the Shelleys and left.
-When Shelley's 15-year-old Irish servant was arrested for distributing Shelly's Declaration of Rights and his ballad attacking the government, The Devil's Walk, Shelley and his companions fled.
+When Shelley's 15-year-old Irish servant was arrested for distributing Shelley's Declaration of Rights and his ballad attacking the government, The Devil's Walk, Shelley and his companions fled.
 (Note: Shelley attempted to distribute these works by various methods including setting them adrift in sealed bottles, miniature boats and hand-made balloons.
 His Irish servant, Dan Healy, was arrested and spent six months in jail after being caught posting the broadsheets in a nearby town.)
 In September 1812, the Shelley household had settled in Tremadog, Wales, where Shelley worked on Queen Mab, a utopian allegory with extensive notes preaching atheism, free love, republicanism and vegetarianism.
 The poem was published the following year in a private edition of 250 copies, although few were initially distributed because of the risk of prosecution for seditious and religious libel.